ls1intum/Artemis/docs/admin/setup/pyris.rst

        - ``context_length``: The maximum number of tokens the model can process in a single request.
        - ``gpt_version_equivalent``: The equivalent GPT version of the model in terms of overall capabilities.
        - ``image_recognition``: Whether the model supports image recognition.
        - ``input_cost``: The cost of input tokens for the model.
 The capability system will prioritize models with lower or equal input costs.
+The value can be determined by the admin according to model's pricing.
+A more expensive model can have a higher input cost.
        - ``output_cost``: The cost of output tokens for the model.
-The capability system will prioritize models with lower or equal output costs.
+The capability system will prioritize models with lower or equal output costs.The value can be determined by the admin according to model's pricing.
+A more expensive model can have a higher output cost.
        - ``json_mode``: Whether the model supports structured JSON output mode.
        - ``privacy_compliance``: Whether the model complies with privacy regulations.
 If true, capability system will prioritize privacy-compliant models.
 Privacy compliant models can be determined by the system admins according to organizational and legal requirements.
        - ``self_hosted``: Whether the model is self-hosted.
 If true, capability system will prioritize self-hosted models